maj-biostat/misc-notes/ubuntu.md

 ### <a name="email"></a>Email

+Have now resorted to using office outlook online.

-Use evolution, or hiri, or mailspring (if you can stand it) or thunderbird in conjunction with DavMail, see:
+Alternatively use evolution, or hiri, or mailspring (if you can stand it) or thunderbird in conjunction with DavMail, see:

 https://www.youtube.com/watch?v=yCEK2hNP7bg

 or Hiri (proprietary) via snap.

-related
+related links:

 https://www.zimbra.com/email-server-software/email-outlook-sync-mapi-zco/
 https://zentyal.com/community/

-### R
+### R install

 Add `deb https://cloud.r-project.org/bin/linux/ubuntu focal-cran40/` to `etc/apt/sources.list`.